PocketwatchGames/steam-deploy/README.md

 * `success` - Indicates the deployment was successfully recieved by the Steam backend.
 * `failure` - Indicates something went wrong, calls back with an error message from steamcmd.exe.
 * `message` - Provides progress messages.

+## Contributing
+Feel free to send me an e-mail at `aferbrache@pocketwatchgames.com` or report issues via GitHub if you find any problems and I'll try to fix them.
+Pull requests are also cool :)